 What is your kind of inquiry?
 It could be a study that has been carried out or applied to theory or analysis of an idea with a particular approach.

 The approach helps you to pick a working title.
 This title has to present the line of inquiry that you hope to discuss in your dissertation.
-Outline a few titles with different emphasis and keep them in mind while researching.
+Outline a few titles with different emphases and keep them in mind while researching.

 Don’t forget to meet your supervisor before picking a final topic.
 The supervisor will give you some ideas and check for any grey areas in your research topic.